100 1 25 25 bodybuilding.com

 Ask The Macro Manager: What Is Gluten And Is It Unhealthy?

-Gluten has been shunned for all the wrong reasons.
-Some mainstream experts and magazines have deemed it the devil of healthy diets.
-The truth: Gluten probably isn’t your enemy!
+Gluten has been shunned for the wrong reasons.
+Some experts have deemed it the devil of healthy diets.
+The truth: Gluten probably isn't your enemy!

 Q

-What on Earth is gluten?
+What is gluten?
 Why does gluten get a bad rap?

 This may not sound like the most popular answer, but gluten isn't necessarily bad.
 Over the past several years, "gluten free" is a term that has been tightly associated with "healthy."